githubtraining-maqta/Aug-18/_posts/0000-01-11-mansoorakhtar9.md

 ---
-layout: slide
+layout: slides
-title: "Welcome to mansoorakhtar9 slide deck!"
+title: "Welcome to our slide deck!"
 ---

 Caption here